-Judging by the typical exchanges seen on Facebook these days, you would think it was impossible to have a calm, rational exchange of words and opinions.
-Fortunately, the latter is exactly what I experienced yesterday during a phone conversation with someone who holds very different world views than I do.
+Judging by the typical exchanges on Facebook in recent weeks, you’d think it was impossible to have a calm, rational exchange of words and opinions.
+Fortunately, the latter is exactly what I experienced yesterday during a phone conversation with someone who holds very different political views than I.

 Thankfully, kind disagreements are still possible.

 The recent election has everyone in a tizzy.
-Arguments are escalating from threats of violence into actual physical assault and property damage.
+Arguments have been escalating from threats of violence to actual physical assault and property damage.
 All to express an opinion.
 When did words become an inadequate form of expression?

 It’s no secret that Americans are highly skilled at being opinionated.
-We’ve been freely expressing our opinons for generations, and we often say whatever pops into our head without giving much thought to how it will be received by others, or what might happen as a result.
+We’ve been freely expressing our opinions for generations, and we often say whatever pops into our head without giving much thought to how it will be received by others, or what might happen as a result.
 Instead of responding, we react.
-Instead of being thoughtful, we become defensive, protecting our own beliefs at any cost.
+Instead of being thoughtful, we become defensive to protect our own beliefs at any cost.

 That’s part of the reason I rarely engage in social media discussions.
 Unless a positive outcome is at least plausible (i.e. if name calling hasn’t yet begun), I simply scroll on through.
-Bickering never accomplishes anything, and most of us aren’t changing our minds because of a comment from a stranger.
+It’s just not worth it.
+Bickering never accomplishes anything, and most of us aren’t going to change our minds just because a complete stranger posts a few sentences.

-My fathers’s wise words often come to mind:
+My father’s wise words often come to mind I these scenarios

 “If nothing good will come out of it: don’t say it, don’t do it.”

 Not that I’ve always lived by those words, of course.
-I’ve made a lot of mistakes, yet his words have proven to be true over and over again.
+I’ve made a lot of mistakes of my own, yet his words have proven to be true over and over again.

 But to my surprise, we were able to keep our shit together.
 We expressed our opinions, along with the reasons behind them, without personally attacking each other.